-This article is all about NEMIS Portal in Kenya, what it is all about, how to register and log in to the platform.
+This article is about NEMIS Portal in Kenya, what it is all about, and how to register and log in to the platform.
 I will also share how to go about performing the different functions on the platform.

 What is NEMIS?